MauroDataMapper/docs/docs/user-guides/permissions/permissions.md

 **Password:** password

+!!!
+Warning
-**Note:** please change this password **as soon as possible** to avoid security issues.
+    Please change this password **as soon as possible** to avoid security issues.
 To find out how to change your password see section ['4.
 Change your password'](../user-profile/user-profile.md#change-password) of our ['User profile' user guide](../user-profile/user-profile.md).

 An administrator is then able to manage and create further users in Mauro via the administrator dashboard.
 See section ['4.
 Manage users'](../admin-functionality/admin-functionality.md#manage-users) of our ['Admin functionality' user guide](../admin-functionality/admin-functionality.md) to find out how to do this.